-GTO teams should submit their proposals specifying the GTO Programme Type and the appropriate GTO contract keyword.
+If the GTO programme time request is for under 100 hours and only requires time in Period 112, the GTO teams should submit their proposals specifying the GTO Programme Type and the appropriate GTO contract keyword.

-All GTO proposals will be evaluated and ranked together with Normal Programme proposals in order to provide feedback to the GTO teams on the scientific standing of their GTO programmes.
+All GTO proposals will be evaluated and ranked together with Normal and Large Programme proposals in order to provide feedback to the GTO teams on the scientific standing of their GTO programmes.
 In exceptional cases, badly ranked GTO proposals may not be scheduled.
 GTO policies are summarised in the ESO Council document Cou-1847.

 GTO runs must be conducted in Visitor Mode (Sect.
 5.1).
 The only exceptions are those explicitly stated in the contractual agreement between ESO and the corresponding external consortium.
 However, ESO may exceptionally transfer some GTO runs from Visitor Mode to Service Mode for operational reasons (such as the availability of certain VLTI baselines or instruments).
 Some GTO programmes require ToO runs (see Sect.
-4.7.1).
+4.8.1).
 The table below provides a detailed description of the current commitment to GTO consortia.